12 Never-Skip Gardening Tips From Master Gardeners

 Whether you're a new to planting or a veteran gardener with a green thumb, check out these essential gardening tips to grow happier, more beautiful plants.

 Taking care of plants in a garden is kind of like raising kids.
 You’ve got to feed them, keep them safe and give them plenty of room to grow!
-Here are the most important responsibilities every plant owner needs to be aware of, along with gardening tips on how to correctly accomplish them, whether you’re a proud new plant parent or a seasoned pro.
-Before you get started, stock up on gardening supplies—check out everything you need for any type of garden.
+Here are the most important responsibilities every plant owner needs to be aware of, along with expert gardening tips on how to correctly accomplish them, whether you’re a proud new plant parent or a seasoned pro.

 It’s better to water deeply than frequently.
-Sprinkle water at the plant’s base, directing the moisture down to the roots where it does the most good.
-Follow these top tips for watering container gardens.
+Apply water at the plant’s base, directing the moisture down to the roots where it does the most good.

 Psst—here’s the best potting soil for every kind of plant.